Festivals in Norway

 Norway is in many ways a country of extremes, so it’s perhaps no coincidence genres like black metal and jazz have thrived here for decades.
 Norway is the home of black metal, and there is no better place to experience it than the Inferno festival, held every Easter in Oslo.
 There are also international jazz festivals in Bergen, Molde, Kongsberg, Haugesund, Oslo, Lillehammer and more.

-And speaking of extremes, every year in Voss you can enjoy Ekstremsportveko, the largest extreme sports festival of its kind, which also includes live music performances.
+For more extremes, enjoy Ekstremsportveko in Voss, the largest extreme sports festival of its kind, which also includes live music performances.
 And don't miss Voss's jazz festival, Vossajazz, usually held in April.

 Jazz and Blues festivals